rossprogram/rossprogram.github.io/counselors/to-apply.md

 tags: []
 ---

-If you are interested in becoming a Ross Counselor, please contact us at [ross@math.osu.edu](mailto:ross@math.osu.edu).
+If you are interested in becoming a Ross Counselor, please contact us at [ross@rossprogram.org](mailto:ross@rossprogram.org).
 The reply email will contain an application to complete and return.